cbrunet/typo3-cb_newscal/Documentation/ChangeLog/Index.rst

 1.2.0:
   -

+1.1.1: 2015-01-21
+  - Fix bug which prevent displaying two events on the same day (thanks to Carsten Hager) [`issue 6`_]

 1.1.0: 2015-01-16
   - Option to specify if the first day of the week is Sunday or Monday [`issue 1`_]
   - Options to display more than one months [`issue 2`_]